RiffSphere/Collectarr/README.md

     - Example:
         - If you have [The Fast and the Furious (2001)](https://www.themoviedb.org/movie/9799-the-fast-and-the-furious) as only part of [The Fast and the Furious Collection](https://www.themoviedb.org/collection/9485?language=en-US) in Radarr, with path "/data/The Fast and the Furious (2001)", the [The Fast and the Furious Collection](https://www.themoviedb.org/collection/9485?language=en-US) list will have folder "/data"
         - If you also have [2 Fast 2 Furious (2003)](https://www.themoviedb.org/movie/584-2-fast-2-furious), added to Radarr after [The Fast and the Furious (2001)](https://www.themoviedb.org/movie/9799-the-fast-and-the-furious), with path "/movies/2 Fast 2 Furious (2003)", the [The Fast and the Furious Collection](https://www.themoviedb.org/collection/9485?language=en-US) list will have folder "/movies"

+## Special thanks
+Special thanks to [RhinoRhys](https://github.com/RhinoRhys).
+This script is inspired by his original [radarr-collections](https://github.com/RhinoRhys/radarr-collections).
+Some of his code has been "reused" (aka stolen) for this project, as well as this layout being based on his.

+Also thanks to the [Radarr](https://radarr.video/) project for their amazing tool, and [TMDB](https://www.themoviedb.org/) for the great api.

+Feel free to clone and change all you want!

 ## Disclaimer